Thorlabs/Light_Analysis_Examples/Labview/Single Photon Counting Module SPCMx/README.md

-# SPCM example
+# SPCM Example
 Shows how to connect to the SPCM20A(/M) or SPCM50A/M and measure photon counts in operating mode "Timer free running".

-Tested with SPCM50A/M
+Tested with SPCM50A/M\
 Labview 2023 Q3, 64 Bit\
 Thorlabs Single Photon Counter software version 1.0 Build 23\
-Firmware version 0.4.9

 ## Front Panel
 ![Front Panel](SPCM_FrontPanel.PNG)